 The huge rise of the web and e-commerce has seen the appearance of online framing specialists who make custom-sized frames in a wide range of different styles, colours and materials.
 Often their prices are very competitive too.
 Unfortunately these types of framer have taken another chunk of the work that was once done by the traditional craft specialist, so many now focus on the top end of the market and offer their services to people who need valuable or unusual works of art (or other items - some framers get some very unusual requests) to be put carefully into a high quality frame that will protect them, enhance their value and display them to best advantage.
 Of course, others have moved into e-commerce themselves.

 Interest in art, antiques, photography and interior design ensures a steady demand for picture frames and framing services.
 However, the late 2000s and early 2010s saw a downturn in the economy that affected the amount of money people had to spend on non-essentials like artwork.
 Things began to pick up again during 2013 and 2014 and into the first half of 2015 but the recovery slowed towards the end of 2015 and into the first half of 2016.
-The vote in June 2016 to leave the EU added uncertainty to the economic picture although the economy fared better than expected in the second half of the year.
-Growth slowed again in 2017 as inflation rose sharply, squeezing household spending power, and is expected to slow further again in 2018.
-Expenditure on non-essentials, like artwork, is likely to be affected if the economy worsens and people have to tighten their belts.
+The Brexit vote in June 2016 and the protracted negotiations for leaving the EU added uncertainty to the economic picture, slowing growth throughout the whole of 2016, 2017 and 2018.
+Higher inflation squeezed household spending power, adversely affecting expenditure on non-essentials, like artwork.
+There is no sign of any improvement in the economy and low growth is expected to continue during 2019 and 2020, with consumers further tightening their belts.

 You will have to decide whether: